 Jill has more inventory space to carry items; she can potentially find an additional weapon exclusive only to her story, being the grenade launcher; she has with her a lockpick that can open locked drawers; and many more such examples.
 However Chris is somewhat sturdier than Jill and can withstand more damage before succumbing to death, and he also has better accuracy with handguns giving players the slight chance to pop a zombie's head completely just with one shot.

 Each character also has their own unique supporting character that they will often encounter and interact with during the game.
 Jill Valentine has with her fellow STARS Alpha team member Barry Burton, whereas Chris has the rookie medic of STARS Bravo team, Rebecca Chambers.
 Both Barry and Rebecca will sometimes have to help the player character from a perilous situation, though Barry will always be an NPC.
 During Chris' story, however, players may take control of Rebecca Chambers on two separate occasions to help save Chris from dying of poison, and to kill the mutated plant monster Plant 42.

 Depending on which character the player chooses, they will either have six (Chris) or eight (Jill) inventory slots in total.
-Every sort of item requires only one slot, however.
-Each character also one additional slot strictly to house a unique item; Chris has himself a lighter, and Jill has a lockpick.
-Besides the character's inventory, there also exist a number of inventory boxes where players can store unwanted items.
-Inventory boxes are often located within save rooms (though not always) and items will persist throughout all inventory boxes across the game.
+Each type of item requires only one slot, however.
+Each character also one additional slot strictly to house a unique item; Chris possesses a lighter, and Jill has a lockpick.
+Besides the character's inventory, there also exist a number of item boxes where players can store unwanted items.
+Item boxes are often located within save rooms (though not always) and items will persist throughout all item boxes across the game.